 In [5], S. Jiang, F. Chen and X. Zhang describes reuse distance as the period of time in terms of the number of other distinct pages accessed since its last access.
 CLOCK-Pro uses reuse distance to categorize a page as either a hot page or a cold page [5].
 A page is categorized as a hot page if it has a small reuse distance or as a cold page if it has large reuse distance [5].
 CLOCK-Pro algorithm maintains a single circular list where all hot and cold pages are placed in the order of their accesses [5].
 Hot pages are placed at the tail of the list whereas cold pages are placed at the head of the list [5].

 Once a cold page is added to the list, it’s assigned a test period so that it gets a fair chance to compete with other hot pages in the list [5].
+[How is this parameter set?]
 If the cold page is re-accessed during its test period, it turns into a hot page [5].
 However, if the cold page is not re-accessed during its test period, it is removed from the list [5].
 More about CLOCK-Pro algorithm i.e. its data structure search for the victim page and adaptive version of the algorithm is explained in greater details in [5].

 Experiments